DanielYKPan/date-time-picker/README.md

       * **[theme]=" '#0070ba' "** --- Set the theme color.
 The default color is '#0070ba'.
 You could provide any valid [8-Digit Hex Codes](https://css-tricks.com/8-digit-hex-codes/) to change the picker theme color.
 You can see the effect from the demo.
       * **[showSeconds]=" true "** --- Set to show seconds slider in time picker.
 (The default value is false).
       * **[onlyCurrent]=" true "** --- Set to only show current month days in date picker.
 (The default value is false).
+      * **[position]=" 'bottom' "** --- Set the picker position in dropdown mode.
+This position means the picker would appear on the bottom ('top', 'left' or 'right') of your input box.
+        Default is 'bottom'.
+The option choice could be 'top', 'bottom', 'left', 'right'.
+(The default value is 'bottom').
+      * **[positionOffset]=" '0%' "** --- Set the picker position offset in dropdown mode.
+        When you set your position to 'top' or 'bottom', the positionOffset is the percentage of your input box height.
+        When you set your position to 'right' or 'left', the positionOffset is the percentage of your input box width.
+        The value could be minus like '-10%'.
+        (The default value is '0%').
       * **Important: Do Not forget the single quote inside the double quote when you set the optional attributes string value.**

 ## Demo